Chart Color Schemes

 Strathfield South has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-The performance of an area can significantly be influenced by changes in local infrastructure, major projects, and planning initiatives.
-A total of eight projects have been identified by AreaSearch as likely to impact the area.
-Notable among these are the 41-47 Punchbowl Road Mixed-Use Development, Sydney Metro West, Enfield Aquatic Centre Redevelopment, and The Balfour, Belfield.
-The following list details those projects considered most relevant.
+AreaSearch has identified eight projects that could impact the area, with four key ones being the 41-47 Punchbowl Road Mixed-Use Development, Sydney Metro West, Enfield Aquatic Centre Redevelopment, and The Balfour, Belfield.
+The following list details those likely to be most relevant.

 Professional plan users can use the search below to filter and access additional projects.